Easy powerful video capture

 SwiftCapture supports any video input device that works on a Mac, including built-in FaceTime and iSight cameras, USB webcams and the popular Blackmagic range of devices for analog, HDMI and SDI input.

-With SwiftCapture it's extremely easy to record a movie or save an image from the live video stream.
+With SwiftCapture it's easy to record a movie or save an image from the live video stream.
 As well as simple one-click commands to start and stop captures, you can drag-and-drop directly from the SwiftCapture video window to any other application that deals with images, such as Pages, Microsoft Word, or the Finder.

 Easily create faster-than-real-time movies of slow processes, such as blooming flowers or weather movements.